The Ministry of Happiness

 Supervisor: Michael Spooner

-The Parliament of Victoria is located on the fringe of the Melbourne CBD: the epicentre for an epidemic of discontent.
-Surveys have concluded that working, living, commuting to, or studying in the CBD have are the states biggest contributors to making people unhappy.
+The Parliament of Victoria is situated on the edge of Melbourne’s CBD, the epicentre of a growing wave of discontent.
+Surveys have shown that working, living, commuting to, or studying in the CBD are the state’s biggest contributors to unhappiness.

-The country of Bhutan, by contrast, has a government ministry that quantifies the nation’s Gross National Happiness.
-What then is the Victorian Government’s responsibility in giving weight to this overlooked measure of well-being?
+In contrast, Bhutan has a government ministry that measures the nation’s Gross National Happiness.
+What, then, is the Victorian Government’s responsibility in recognising and prioritising this overlooked measure of well-being?

-This proposal aims to enhance our state government with a complex for a Ministry of Happiness.
+This proposal aims to enhance our state government by establishing a complex for a Ministry of Happiness.

-The southern wing of Parliament House is completed with a gallery for artefacts gifted to the state.
-On the perimeter, bars dispense inebriating substances and monetise the venture.
-A Happiness Convention Centre equips the government with a space to hold state functions or even rise to the challenge of mass speed dating.
-The Births, Deaths and Marriages Chambers entangle our most momentous life events into one profound occasion.
+The southern wing of Parliament House would feature a gallery for artefacts gifted to the state.
+Surrounding the gallery, bars would offer inebriating substances and generate revenue.
+A Happiness Convention Centre would provide the government with a space for state functions or even the challenge of mass speed dating.
+The Births, Deaths, and Marriages Chambers would intertwine our most significant life events into one profound experience.

-The core of this project is the belief that architecture, through subtle or overt interventions has the ability to contend with and improve our happiness.
+The essence of this project is the belief that architecture, through subtle or overt interventions, can enhance our happiness.